 Office for the Protection of Children

-The Catholic Church has always demonstrated a concern for children.
 The Diocese of Jackson is committed to ensuring that children served by the church are not at risk of sexual abuse by the Church personnel.
 Diocesan policies and procedures currently in place seek to protect, enhance and, in some cases, restore the trust that our faith calls for between agents of the Church and the children and adolescents entrusted to our care.
-In accordancewith the Charter for the Protection of Children and Young People passed by the U.S. bishops in Dallas, the Diocese of Jackson wishes to encourage any victim of sexual abuse by a member of the Catholic Clergy to come forward and begin the healing process.
-When an allegation is found to be credible, counseling will be offered, so that the healing process can begin in accord with our present diocesan policy.
+In accordance with the Charter for the Protection of Children and Young People passed by the U.S. bishops in Dallas, the Diocese of Jackson wishes to encourage any victim of sexual abuse by a member of the Catholic Clergy to come forward and begin the healing process.
 We encourage any victim to contact Ms. Valerie McClellan, Victims Assistance Coordinator at 601-326-3728.